m-ou-se/atomic-wait/README.md

 Cross platform atomic wait and wake (aka futex) functionality.

-This crate only supports functionality that's available on all of Linux, Windows, and macOS.
+This crate only supports functionality that's available on all of Linux, FreeBSD, Windows, and macOS.
 That is:

 - Only `AtomicU32` is supported.
   (Linux currently only supports 32-bit futexes.)